PacktPublishing/Mastering-MEAN-Web-Development/README.md

 ### [fullstackmean.com](http://fullstackmean.com)

-This is the code for the example application/s built as a part of one of our courses, Masteringv MEAN Web Development.
+This is the code for the example application/s built as a part of one of our courses, Mastering MEAN Web Development.
 Fancy learning more about the MEAN stack, and full-stack web development in general?
 Visit [MasteringMEAN](http://masteringmean.com) today!

 ## Information About the Demo